AstroMen/AstroMen.github.io/_posts/2024-02-17-In_Depth_Exploration_of_Cassandra.md

   - **Probabilistic Data Structure**: A Bloom filter is a space-efficient probabilistic data structure that tests whether an element is a member of a set.
   - **False Positives but No False Negatives**: Bloom filters can result in false positive matches but never produce false negatives.
 This means that a Bloom filter can sometimes indicate that a non-existent key is present, but if it says a key is not present, it is definitely not in the SSTable.
   - **Reduction in Disk Reads**: Before performing a disk read, Cassandra checks the Bloom filter.
 If the Bloom filter indicates that the key is not present, Cassandra avoids a disk read, thereby saving I/O operations.

+### High Write Performance
+- **Scalability**: Maintains high performance as nodes are added, ideal for write-heavy applications.
+- **Distributed Nature**: Facilitates high write throughput due to its distributed architecture.

+### Lack of a Relational Schema
+- **Simpler Data Model**: Does not support complex relational structures like foreign keys or joins.
+- **Data Modeling Considerations**: Requires careful planning for effective data modeling in Cassandra.

 ## 4. Replication and Consistency